AyatDr/Tasks/README.md

 # Tasks
-This repo captures tasks from my internship, showcasing hands-on learning and contributions.
+This repository documents tasks completed during my internship, illustrating practical learning experiences and contributions.
+Using HTML, CSS, JavaScript, and React, it showcases skills developed in web development.
+Each task represents a learning opportunity, demonstrating problem-solving abilities and collaborative efforts.
+Detailed descriptions, code snippets, and project demos offer insights into achievements and contributions throughout the internship.